The Canonical Amoebot Model: Algorithms and Concurrency Control: A General Framework for Concurrency Control

 It remains to consider the movement operations, all of which are determined by the execution of an enabled action $\alpha \in \alg$.
 An \Expand\ operation may fail, as claimed.
 A \Contract\ operation by $A$ only fails if $A.\shape \neq \textsc{expanded}$ or $A$ is already involved in a handover.
-By Convention~\ref{conv:valid}, this contraction would succeed if all other amoebots were idle, so $A$ must have been expanded when it evaluated the guard of $\alpha$.
+By Convention~\ref{conv:valid}, this contraction would succeed if all other amoebots were inactive, so $A$ must have been expanded when it evaluated the guard of $\alpha$.
 Action $\alpha'$ does not contain any operations that change the shape of $A$ between the guard evaluations and this \Contract\ operation, and by Observation~\ref{obs:isolation} no other action executions could have involved $A$ in a handover and changed its shape since $A \in \mathcal{L}_A$.
-So $A$ is still expanded and cannot be involved in a handover when starting this contraction, so the \Contract\ operation succeeds.
+Thus, $A$ is expanded and cannot be involved in a handover when starting this contraction, so the \Contract\ operation succeeds.

 A \Pull\ operation by $A$ with a neighbor $B$ only fails if $A.\shape \neq \textsc{expanded}$, $B.\shape \neq \textsc{contracted}$, $A$ and $B$ are not connected, or $A$ or $B$ is already involved in another handover.
-By Convention~\ref{conv:valid}, this pull handover would succeed if all other amoebots were idle, so $A$ must have been expanded, $B$ must have been contracted, and $A$ and $B$ must have been connected when $A$ evaluated the guard of $\alpha$.
-Once again, $\alpha'$ does not contain any operations that change the shape of $A$ between the guard evaluations and this \Pull\ operation.
-Moreover, by Observation~\ref{obs:isolation} neither $A$ nor $B$ can be involved in another handover or could have changed their shape since $A, B \in \mathcal{L}_A$.
-So $A$ is still expanded, $B$ is still contracted, $A$ and $B$ are still neighbors, and neither $A$ nor $B$ are involved in another handover during this pull handover, so the \Pull\ operation succeeds.
+By Convention~\ref{conv:valid}, this pull handover would succeed if all other amoebots were inactive, so $A$ must have been expanded, $B$ must have been contracted, and $A$ and $B$ must have been connected when $A$ evaluated the guard of $\alpha$.
+Once again, $\alpha'$ does not contain any operations that change the shape of $A$ between the guard evaluations and this \Pull\ operation, and by Observation~\ref{obs:isolation} neither $A$ nor $B$ can be involved in another handover or could have changed their shape since $A, B \in \mathcal{L}_A$.
+So $A$ is expanded, $B$ is contracted, $A$ and $B$ are neighbors, and neither $A$ nor $B$ are involved in another handover when starting this pull handover, so the \Pull\ operation succeeds.
 An analogous argument holds for \Push\ operations.